DaleMargel/SParser/Readme.md

 Refer to demos for more details.

 ### Why not use RegEx?
-I thought about extending RegEx, but decided not to do it.
-Because we are doing something fundamentally different, many of the RegEx flags and constructs make no sense in this context.
+I thought about using the RegEx syntax but decided not to.
+This is because we are doing something fundamentally different.
+Many of the RegEx flags and constructs make no sense in this context.
 Other features are awkward or missing.
 Rather than hack RegEx (and confuse everybody) I decided to go with BNF-esque syntax.
 This is simpler and is better suited to what we are doing anyhow.

 ### Things to keep in mind:
 - Each rule should try to consume at least one character.